Ken Avery begins his 25th year as Gardener.

 Gardener Ken Avery reported that the Garden was beginning to recover from the effects of Dutch Elm Disease and that during the winter a 100 year old tree had fallen on a new bench.
 Many plants were blooming early this spring even though 10 inches of snow blanketed the Garden on April 29th.
 Fortunately it was the final snowfall of the spring.
 Volunteers were requested to help remove brush in the Garden.

 The Annual Membership Meeting of the Friends was held May 19th at the Martha Crone Shelter.
-Directors elected were: Natalie Adler, Cindy Berg, Berry Bridgman, Betty Bryan, Marie Demler, Emil Elftmann, Doris Larson, Catherine Ordner, Liz Pomeroy, Caroline Price, Patricia Thomesen.
+Directors elected were: Natalie Adler, Cindy Berg, Betty Bridgman, Betty Bryan, Marie Demler, Emil Elftmann, Doris Larson, Catherine Ordner, Liz Pomeroy, Caroline Price, Patricia Thomesen.

 Ex-officio member: Kenneth Avery.
 Martha Crone as honorary life member.